inplayer-org/inplayer-ui/src/elements/Button/Readme.md

 Button is a component with a few modifiers: button--blue, button--red, button--disabled.
-You can use them directly like this:
+You can use it directly like this:

 ```jsx static
 import { Button } from 'inplayer-ui';